 In five years, Narek Vardanyan, CEO and co-founder of The Crowdfunding Formula, built the world’s largest agency that specialises in supporting entrepreneurs who want to launch new and innovative products, and generate high level pre-orders through crowdfunding.
 The TCF agency is far removed from asking friends and family members to support a modest Kickstarter or Indiegogo project.
 In the past three years they have worked on 13 projects that raised over $1 million of product orders, and that’s the level of ambition they want to work with.
+Here are their tips and insights on crowdfunding preparation to achieve success, including tools to build and reach crowds of backers and influencers

 We were delighted Narek agreed to share tips and insights with attendees in Crowdsourcing Week’s Crowd//Session on “How to make your next £1M.”
-Here are some of his key comments on the preparation that has to take place before a crowdfunding project goes live and sees the light of day.
+Here are some of his key comments on the crowdfunding preparation that has to take place before a project goes live and sees the light of day.
 Much of it also applies to preparing an equity crowdfunding project.
 A recording of the full event will be shared with attendees in January 2021.

 How to secure The Crowdfunding Formula’s engagement